garciacallejas/estadistica_biodiversidad/apuntes/Multivariante/multivariate.md

 multivariate analysis
 ========================================================
-author: David Garcia Callejas
+author: I. Bartomeus
-date: October 2021
+date: January 2021
 autosize: true

 PCA
 ========================================================

-Is used to summarize the information contained in a continuous (i.e, quantitative) multivariate data by reducing the dimensionality of the data without losing important information.
+Is used to summarize the information contained in a continuous (i.e, quantitative) multivariate data by reducing the dimensionality of the data without loosing important information.

 - plotting: http://www.sthda.com/english/rpkgs/factoextra/